Anand Karaj

-Pakistan declared that it would pass the Sikh Anand Marriage Act in 2007 and a Draft was prepared.
-In 2018, Pakistani's Punjab Provincial Assembly passed the Punjab Sikh Anand Karaj Marriage Act 2018.
+Anand Karaj weddings are legally recognized by the governments of India and Punjab, Pakistan.

-History of Anand Karaj
+History of the Anand Karaj

 The history of the Anand marriage ceremony is traced back to the time of Guru Amar Das (1479–1574), who composed the long 40-stanza hymn "Anand", in the Ramkali measure, suitable to be sung or recited on all occasions of religious importance.
-His successor, Guru Ram Das, composed a four-stanza hymn, "Lavan", which is recited and sung to solemnize nuptials.
+His successor Guru Ram Das composed a four-stanza hymn, "Lavan", which is recited and sung to solemnize nuptials.
 During the time of Maharaja Ranjit Singh and his successors, however, this ceremony fell into partial disuse under the renewed Brahmanical influence at court as well as in society.

-The Nirankari reform movement of the mid-19th century made the practice of Anand ceremony a vital plank in its programme as did the later, more widely influential Singh Sabha.
-But there was opposition from the Arya Samajis and priestly classes; the former due to their position that Sikh faith was a sect within the larger umbrella of Hinduism and hence subject to Hindu Marriage Act.
-The Sikh form of wedding ceremonial eventually received legal sanction through the Anand Marriage Act which was adopted in 1909.